pravega/pravega/docs/deployment/aws-install.md

 -->
 # Running on AWS

-Pre-reqs: terraform installed, and create a AWS account

-Terraform can be downloaded from https://www.terraform.io/downloads.html
+Pre-reqs: Have an AWS account and have Terraform installed.
+To install and download Terraform, follow the instructions here: https://www.terraform.io/downloads.html

 ### Deploy Steps
-- Define the nodes layout in installer/hosts-template.

-There are three sections of hosts-template, common-services is for zookeeper and bookkeeper, pravega-controller is for pravega controller node, and pravega-hosts is for pravega segmentstore node.
-Here is a example of hosts-template:

-[common-services]
-N0 myid=0
-N1 myid=1
-N2 myid=2

-[pravega-controller]
-N0

-[pravega-hosts]
-N0
-N1
-N2

-- Put you AWS keypair file under installer directory
-- Run "terraform apply" under deployment directory, then follow prompts, enter AWS account credentials.
+- Run "sudo terraform apply" under the deployment/aws directory, and then follow prompt instruction, enter the AWS account credentials.

+There are four variables would be needed:

+1. AWS access key and AWS secret key, which can be obtained from AWS account
+2. cred_path, which is the absolute path of key pair file.
+It would be downloaded when key pair is created
-For now, only two region is supported: us-east-1 and us-west-1.
-Below is recommended instance type for them.
+3. AWS region: Currently, we only support two regions: us-east-1 and us-west-1.
+We list below the instance types we recommend for them.

-### Region us-east-1
+#### Region us-east-1
 - Three m3.xlarge for EMR
 - Three m3.2xlarge for Pravega
 - One m3.medium for bootstrap, also as client

-### Region us-west-1:
+#### Region us-west-1:
 - Three m3.xlarge for EMR
 - Three i3.4xlarge for Pravega
 - One i3.xlarge for bootstrap, also as client

-Other instance type might have conflict with the Linux Images used.
+Other instance types might present conflicts with the Linux Images used.

+### How to customize the pravega cluster
+- Change default value of "pravega_num" in variable.tf
+- Define the your own nodes layout in installer/hosts-template, default hosts-template is under installer directory.

+There are three sections of hosts-template:
+1. common-services is the section for zookeeper and bookkeeper
+2. pravega-controller is the section for pravega controller node
+3. pravega-hosts is the section for the pravega segment store node.

+### How to destroy the pravega cluster

+Run "sudo terraform destroy", then enter "yes"